Oakland Raiders relocation to Las Vegas: Move to Las Vegas

+The club subsequently played the 2017, 2018 and 2019 NFL seasons at the Oakland–Alameda County Coliseum as the Oakland Raiders.
+The team moved to the new stadium in 2020.

-The league levied a $350 million relocation fee on the Raiders, which was paid in ten annual installments beginning in 2019.
+The league levied a $350 million relocation fee on the Raiders, which paid it in ten annual installments beginning in 2019.
 This figure was slightly more than half of the $650 million fee that the Rams and Chargers each paid to move to Los Angeles.